Can pets eat Daffodil?

 Description

-Daffodils (Narcissus spp.) are spring bulbs with trumpet-shaped flowers in yellow, white, and mixed colors.
-They are planted in yards, borders, and public landscapes, and they are also sold as potted holiday and spring gifts.
-All parts are toxic to pets, with the bulb being the most concentrated risk.
+Daffodils (Narcissus spp.) are spring bulbs with trumpet-shaped flowers in yellow, white, and mixed colors, planted in yards and sold as potted gifts.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.